MAdriaansens/Phylogeny_of_CPA/Step2_homology_search/README.md

 Step2 is a bash command, Step3 and Step4 are repeats of Step1s MMseqs2 search.
 The search methods differ between CPA and IT.
 **IT is 7 steps:**
 **CPA is identical but in Step 1 aside from the HMMsearch using Pfam and the MMseq search using Pfam, we also run a HMMsearches using three CPA specific HMMs.
-Step1***
+THis the Step1* commandline script**

 _Generation of the inhouse HMM is outlined in Step2* HMM generation_